qlibs/mph/README.md

 - How to disable `cmov` generation?

-    > Set `config.probability` to value different than `50` - meaning that input data is predictable in some way.
+    > Set `config.key_in_set_probability` to value different than `50` - meaning that input data is predictable in some way.
 Additionaly the following compiler options can be used.

     ```
     clang: -mllvm -x86-cmov-converter=false